-where $s_i = n_i/(n_1+n_2)\ (i = 1,2)$, in the sense that this choice yields the smallest asymptotic variance for the estimator $\hat{r}$.
-As expected, the unknown $r$ appears in the optimal choice of $\alpha$, but this issue can be easily addressed by introducing an iterative scheme $\{r^{(t)}, t=1, \ldots, \}$, where $r^{(t)}$ is given by \eqref{calssical_Bridge_estimation} with $\alpha = \alpha_{r^{(t-1)}}$.
-This approach was proposed by \cite{meng1996simulating} who showed that $\lim_{t\rightarrow \infty} r^{(t)}$ maintains the asymptotic variance of the optimal bridge sampling estimator for $r$ that uses the true value of $r$ in $\alpha_r$.\footnote{This turns out to be a consequence of the fact that the fix-point equation implied by \eqref{calssical_Bridge_estimation}-\eqref{eq:optalpha} is equivalent to the score equation for the maximum likelihood estimator of $r$ from the likelihood theory (for Monte Carlo integration) as formulated in \cite{kong2003theory}, and hence the adaption does not lead to loss of information, at least asymptotically. }
+where $\left\{\vtheta_{i,1},\dots,\vtheta_{i,n_i}\right\}$ are (possibly dependent) samples from $p_i$, and $n_i$ is the number of samples from $q_i$, for $i=1,2$.
+When the samples are independent, \cite{meng1996simulating} showed that the optimal $\alpha$ is $\alpha_r(\vtheta) \propto [n_1q_1(\vtheta) + rn_2q_2(\vtheta)]^{-1}$, which yields the smallest asymptotic variance for the estimator $\hat{r}$.
+The issue of the unknown $r$ in the optimal choice of $\alpha$ is addressed by an iterative scheme $\{r^{(t)}, t=1, \ldots, \}$, where $r^{(t)}$ is given by \eqref{calssical_Bridge_estimation} with $\alpha = \alpha_{r^{(t-1)}}$. \cite{meng1996simulating} showed that $\lim_{t\rightarrow \infty} r^{(t)}$ maintains the asymptotic variance of the optimal bridge sampling estimator for $r$ that uses the true value of $r$ in $\alpha_r$.\footnote{This turns out to be a consequence of the fact that the fix-point equation implied by \eqref{calssical_Bridge_estimation} and $\alpha_r(\vtheta)$ is equivalent to the score equation for the maximum likelihood estimator of $r$ from the likelihood theory (for Monte Carlo integration) as formulated in \cite{kong2003theory}, and hence the adaption does not lead to loss of information, at least asymptotically. }